cafjs/caf_components/README.md

 In `Caf.js` **everything** is built with components.

 This library configures and manages a hierarchy of asynchronously created components.
-Asynchronous constructors allow components to read configuration data from an external service without blocking the main loop.
+Asynchronous constructors allow components to read configuration data from an external service, such as Redis, without blocking the main loop.

+Asynchronous constructors are called serially using a deterministic order.
+When this ordering respects the natural dependencies between components, an already created component can be used to bootstrap the creation of other components.
+A clean shut down of the hierarchy reverses that order.

+A parent component periodically monitors the health of its children and takes a recovery action if needed.
+When this recovery action keeps failing, the error bubles up until the process exits.
+At that point Kubernetes takes control and restarts the container somewhere else.

+A description language is used to configure the hierarchy.
+Templating, linking, parameter passing, and system properties, are used to simplify the creation of complex hierarchies of components.
+Decoupling configuration from implementation eliminates hard dependencies between components, relying instead on dependency injection with dynamic imports.
+In `Caf.js` **anything** can be replaced by changing a few lines of JSON.

 This library was inspired by the SmartFrog (Java) framework https://en.wikipedia.org/wiki/SmartFrog and Erlang/OTP supervision trees.

 ### Hello World

 We use JSON to describe components.
-For example, the file `hello.json` in `examples/helloworld` is:
+For example, the file `hello.json` in the directory `examples/helloworld` is:

 ```
     {